pstroe/chartering-new-realms-2024/chapter5.md

 ## Abstract

 ## Introduction
-Religious texts, serving as foundational pillars of spiritual and cultural guidance, have shaped societies and personal belief systems for centuries.
-Yet, each new translation of these texts is not merely an act of linguistic substitution; it brings nuanced shifts that mirror changes in language, culture, and society.
-This chapter explores how these incremental adjustments in translation can influence readers' theological understanding, subtly reshaping interpretations of key ideas over time.
-By tracing these shifts, we aim to uncover the evolving theological perspectives embedded within different English translations, shedding light on how scripture adapts to and reflects its socio-historical context.
+Religious texts, like the Bible, are cornerstones of spiritual and cultural guidance, shaping societies and beliefs for centuries.
+Each new translation of these texts is not a simple linguistic substitution but reflects shifts in language, culture, and theology.
+This chapter investigates how incremental changes in translation influence theological understanding, subtly reshaping interpretations over time.
+By examining major English Bible translations, including the Douay-Rheims (1582–1610), King James Version (1611), World English Bible (2000), and Open English Bible (2010), we uncover how scripture evolves to reflect its socio-historical context.

-Religious texts like the Bible are among the most frequently translated works globally, with each version inevitably influenced by the translator's language, cultural context, and theological outlook.
-While translation aims to stay true to the original text, it often involves interpretive choices shaped by the translator's beliefs or the prevailing religious and linguistic norms of the time.
-This study therefore addresses a key question: How have major English Bible translations, over centuries, reflected and contributed to shifts in theological focus?
-Through advanced text mining techniques, we systematically examine thematic patterns, keywords, and topics within pivotal English Bible translations spanning over four centuries, including Douay-Rheims (1582, 1601&1610), the King James Version (1611), World English Bible (2000), and Open English Bible (2010).
-This temporal range allows for the analysis of continuity and change in theological emphasis, tracking shifts that may align with or respond to historical events, doctrinal developments, and societal transformations.
-To achieve this, we use computational methods in text mining to capture thematic and linguistic changes across these translations.
-Techniques such as topic modeling, frequency analysis, and keyword comparison enable us to detect subtle yet meaningful changes that may not be immediately apparent in a qualitative review.
-For instance, we anticipate that terms emphasizing divine authority, morality, or human agency might reveal shifting focal points in theological interpretation.
-By mapping these changes, this analysis provides empirical evidence of the interplay between scriptural content and the contexts in which these texts were reinterpreted.
+Translation, though intended to stay true to the original, often involves interpretive choices influenced by translators' cultural and theological frameworks.
+This study addresses how these choices have shaped and reflected shifts in theological focus over centuries.
+Using text mining techniques such as n-grams and collocations, and sentiment analysis, we systematically analyze thematic patterns and linguistic changes across translations, revealing subtle shifts that might not be evident in qualitative analysis.

-Through this comparative, computational lens, our study aims to offer a novel perspective on the evolution of religious translation and its impact on theological discourse.
-This research not only contributes to the fields of computational linguistics and digital humanities but also invites reflection on the broader cultural implications of religious translation, as language remains a living medium through which faith, values, and beliefs are continually reshaped.
+By tracing these changes, this research provides empirical evidence of the interplay between scripture and context, offering a novel perspective on the evolution of religious translation and its impact on theological discourse.
+It highlights how language acts as a dynamic medium through which faith, values, and beliefs are continually reinterpreted, contributing to both digital humanities and the study of theological evolution.

 ## Related Work

 ## Data

-In this chapter, we focus on tracing theological shifts over time by examining four different Bible versions based on criteria such as comparability and accessability, i.e., being open source: the King James Version (KJV), Douay-Rheims Version (DRV), World English Bible (WEB), and Open English Bible (OEB).
-We chose these translations to give a balanced view of how language and interpretation have evolved, reflecting changes in theological emphasis, linguistic style, and translation philosophy over the centuries.
-Together, these versions allow us to explore how translation choices can shape the way people understand and connect with biblical texts.
+The data set used to explore theological shifts over time consits of the following four English Bible versions: the King James Version (KJV), Douay-Rheims Version (DRV), World English Bible (WEB), and Open English Bible (OEB).
+These translations reveal how language, theology, and translation philosophies have evolved, shaping readers' understanding of scripture.

-The King James Version (KJV), Douay-Rheims Version (DRV), World English Bible (WEB), and Open English Bible (OEB) each offer a unique approach to translating the Bible, and they highlight how language and interpretation have changed over time.
-Each translation was created with different goals and priorities, which affect how we read and understand the text.
-The KJV, published in 1611, is known for its formal, poetic language and is based on manuscripts called the Textus Receptus.
-It has been very influential in shaping English-speaking Christianity.
-The DRV, published in 1582 (New Testament) and 1610 (Old Testament) and translated from the Latin Vulgate, is the Catholic counterpart and has a similar formal style (Britannica).
-On the other hand, the WEB and OEB are modern translations.
-The WEB updates the language of the [American Standard Version](https://ebible.org/eng-web/webfaq.htm#WhatRevision), which is based on the KJV, to make it easier to read , while the [OEB](https://openenglishbible.org/faq/) uses simple, everyday language to make the Bible more accessible to a wider audience .
-Together, these four translations let us see how biblical language has evolved and how translation choices influence how people connect with the text.
-One big difference among these versions is how they handle language and readability.
-The KJV and DRV use older, more complex English, which can be hard for modern readers to understand.
+The KJV (1611) ([Britannica](https://www.britannica.com/topic/King-James-Version)) and DRV (1582–1610) ([Brittanica](https://www.britannica.com/topic/Douai-Reims-Bible)) reflect formal, word-for-word approaches, preserving original structure but often making the text less accessible.
+In contrast, the modern WEB (2000) ([Worl English Bible](https://worldenglish.bible/)) and OEB (2010) ([Open English Bible](https://openenglishbible.org/faq/)) prioritize readability, with the OEB adopting a thought-for-thought approach.
+For example, Psalm 23:2 in the KJV reads, “He maketh me to lie down in green pastures: he leadeth me beside the still waters.” while the OEB says, “He lays me down in green pastures.
+He gently leads me to waters of rest”.

+The DRV emphasizes Catholic theology, as in Matthew 6:11 (“supersubstantial bread”), while the KJV uses “daily bread.”
+The WEB and OEB, based on diverse manuscripts, aim for broader accessibility, omitting theological specifics like the Trinitarian reference in 1 John 5:7–8.

 ```{code-cell} python
 :thebe:
 with open("KJV_old_testament.tsv", "r") as f: